Andechs Abbey: The heilige Berg

 The legendary rediscovery of long-lost reliquaries in 1388 revived the ancient pilgrimage trade.
 The Andechs hosts were approved by Cardinal Nicholas of Cusa, otherwise a foe of such cults of wonder hosts.

 First foundation

 Ernest, Duke of Bavaria (1392–1438) built the late-Gothic collegiate church which was completed in 1423.
 He also named the Andechs mountain the “Heilige Berg”.
 At first, the church was tended by Augustinian canons from Dießen.
 They were replaced by Benedictine monks from Tegernsee Abbey in 1455.
 In 1458 it was raised to the status of an abbey, and thenceforth enjoyed a period of uninterrupted prosperity as a popular pilgrimage site.
+A pipe organ was built at the abbey by Daniel Hayl the elder in the year 1615.
 In 1669 lightning struck the top of the tower causing a fire which burned down everything but the Chapel and the guest wing.
 The church was re-roofed and the monastery re-occupied two years later.
 The monastery was remodeled (in Baroque style) in 1712; it came under the secularization laws in 1803.